mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 Used in production by:

 - Twitter
+- Airbnb
+- eBay
 - Groupon
 - Netflix
+- Hubspot

 Mesos is used in conjunction with Frameworks such as
-- **Marathon** or Aurora: manages long running tasks
+- **Marathon** (Mesosphere), Aurora or Singularity: manages long running tasks
-- Chronos: designed for job orchestration
+- Chronos "cron", Jenkins: for job orchestration
-- Hadoop: for big data processing
+- Hadoop, Spark, Storm: for big data processing
+- Cassandra, ElasticSearch, ...
 - Kubernetes: allowing delcarative use

 ]